CS-LNU-Learning-Objects/client-side-javascript/examination/01/README.md

 The response of the API will tell you what kind of question you should show to the user and where to send the answers.
 In other word, you have to analyze the response from the server to know how to display the questions and how to send new requests for answering the questions.
 Hyperlink is provided by the server response in a RESTful way.
 The server responses will also give clues about what HTTP-methods to use and how to send the answers back.

 The server will put out two different types of questions.
 Simple text questions and questions with alternatives where the user should answer with the right key "alt1", "alt2" etc. You can watch the server responses and decide what is what.
+Questions with alternatives should be presented with html radio buttons.
+The user should not need to write anything on thoose questions.

 The last question answered will not return any new link to a new question and that means that the quiz is over.

 ### Finishing up
-Create a release tag at github to indicate that you are ready for examination.
+Create a *release* tag at github to indicate that you are ready for examination.
 Book a time for oral exam.

 ## Requirements
 * The client application must be written in vanilla javascript, no libraries like jQuery.